JonathanMEdwards/subtext10/doc/language.md

 * One IF to rule them all: there is a single mechanism of conditionality: partial functions which either return a result or reject their input.
 Inspired by SNOBOL, this single mechanism provides conventional control structures, backtracking logic, pattern matching, assertions, and data invariants.
 * Functions are not abstract entities.
 Instead the formula computing any field can be “called” and supplied with alternate subject and argument values to use.
 As a result all code is always executing on concrete input values.
 Code can be edited live, immediately seeing the execution results, as in a spreadsheet.
 * Calling a function is essentially inlining a copy of it.
 Lexical closures fall out of the way that relative paths within a subtree are mapped through copies.
 * A function argument has access to the static type of the parameter definition.
-For example this avoids the redundancy of `insertRow(new Row(...))` instead of just `insertRow(do{:=...})`.
+For example this avoids the redundancy of `insertRow(new Row())` instead of just `insertRow()`.
 A function argument also has access to the default value of the parameter, which the function can compute dynamically based on the value of the subject and prior arguments.
 * Functions can have extra return values, which do not need to be explicitly captured at the call site as in other approaches.
 * Hidden types: Subtext is statically typed, but types are not mentioned in the language nor error messages.
 Concrete values serve as witnesses of types.
 * Parametric polymorphism (generics) are provided without exposing the concept of a type parameter.
 Generics fall out almost for free from the ability to have dynamically defaulted parameters described above.